schepal/deribit_flows_heatmap/README.md

 - **asset**: The cryptocurrency asset, either 'BTC' or 'ETH'.
 - **lookback_hours**: The number of hours to look back for trades.

-2. Fetching and Cleaning Data: The class automatically fetches and processes the trade data when generating the heatmap.

-3. Generating the Heatmap:
+2. Generating the Heatmap:
 ```python
 heatmap.plot_data()
 ```
 This method fetches the data, cleans it, and plots the heatmap.
 The heatmap shows option trade flows with maturity dates on the y-axis and strike prices on the x-axis.

-4. Result: The script saves a heatmap image visualizing the trade flows during the specified lookback period.
+The blue vertical line represents the strike closest to the current price of the asset.
+Lastly, the script saves a heatmap image visualizing the trade flows during the specified lookback period.

 ## Examples
 **Example 1**: Bitcoin 24-Hour Trade Flow